-As Figure 39 shows, a single-byte data write transfer begins with the master device transmitting a start condition followed by the IC device address and the read/write bit.
+As Figure 41 shows, a single-byte data write transfer begins with the master device transmitting a start condition followed by the I2C device address and the read/write bit.
 The read/write bit determines the direction of the data transfer.
 For a write data transfer, the read/write bit must be set to '0'.
-After receiving the correct IC device address and the read/write bit, the TPA2018D1 responds with an acknowledge bit.
-Next, the master transmits the register byte corresponding to the TPA2018D1 internal memory address being accessed.
-After receiving the register byte, the TPA2018D1 again responds with an acknowledge bit.
+After receiving the correct I2C device address and the read/write bit, the TPA2028D1 responds with an acknowledge bit.
+Next, the master transmits the register byte corresponding to the TPA2028D1 internal memory address being accessed.
+After receiving the register byte, the TPA2028D1 again responds with an acknowledge bit.
 Next, the master device transmits the data byte to be written to the memory address being accessed.
-After receiving the register byte, the TPA2018D1 again responds with an acknowledge bit.
-Finally, the master device transmits a stop condition to complete the single-byte data write transfer.
+After receiving the register byte, the TPA2028D1 again responds with an acknowledge bit.
+Next, the master device transmits the data byte to be written to the memory address being accessed.
+After receiving the register byte, the TPA2028D1 again responds with an acknowledge bit.
+Transmits a stop condition to complete the single-byte data write transfer.

-Figure 39.
+Figure 41.
 Single-Byte Write Transfer